 By August of 1985, all of Lang's Dreamers were still in school.
 He began responding to news media inquiries in the hope that others would be inspired to replicate what he had done.
 It worked.
 A front-page story in The New York Times and a segment on 60 Minutes led to widespread national attention.
 Thousands of inquiries began pouring in, and in 1986, Lang formed the national "I Have A Dream" Foundation to help launch a new generation of "I Have A Dream" Programs.

-Since then, almost 200 "I Have A Dream" programs have operated in 27 states, Washington, D.C., and New Zealand, together serving over 15,000 Dreamers.
+Since then, over 200 "I Have A Dream" programs have operated in 27 states, Washington, D.C., and New Zealand, together serving more than 15,000 Dreamers.
 "I Have A Dream" has also freely shared its model with others -- individuals, corporations, church and community groups, and government agencies -- to generate other educational support programs that help many more children who lack a clear pathway to college.